marcnol/pyHiM/docs/Running_pyHiM.md

    1. rescales exposures
    2. removes non-uniform background in 3D
    3. readjusts levels to top pixel intensities
-4. The pre-processed 3D volume is then used to segment masks in 2D for each plane using DAOfind()
+4. The pre-processed 3D volume is then used to segment sources in 2D for each plane using DAOfind()
 5. Deblends masks for each plane
 6. Merges 2D masks into 3D masks
 7. Re-labels and reblends 3D masks